peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 This project implements an end-to-end agritech workflow that transforms raw spatial and soil data into field-level management recommendations.

+**Pipeline:**
 raw spatial data → validated dataset → field-level summaries → interpretable outputs → actionable recommendations

 The workflow prioritises data trustworthiness, clear interpretation, and decision-oriented outputs over model complexity.

 ## Use Case

-This workflow supports early-stage field assessment by identifying farm-wide constraints (e.g. acidity) and field-level operational risks (e.g. clay structure), enabling prioritised intervention planning.
+This workflow supports early-stage field assessment by identifying farm-wide constraints such as acidity and field-level operational risks such as clay-influenced structure, enabling prioritised intervention planning.

 ---